War cabinet: Australia

-Frederick Shedden, the Permanent Secretary of the Department of Defence, served as secretary of the War Cabinet, which met regularly throughout the war.
+Frederick Shedden, the Permanent Secretary of the Department of Defence, served as secretary of the war cabinet, which met regularly throughout the war.
 It held its last meeting in Canberra on 19 January 1946.

 While the Australian war cabinets included only members of the governing party, the Advisory War Council which was established in October 1940 included members of the opposition as well.
-This body did not have executive powers, but from the formation of the Labor Government in October 1941 it was agreed that its decisions would be treated as War Cabinet decisions, with only some issues being formally referred to the War Cabinet for separate decision.
+This body did not have executive powers, but from the formation of the Labor Government in October 1941 it was agreed that its decisions would be treated as war cabinet decisions, with only some issues being formally referred to the war cabinet for separate decision.
 As a result, the Advisory War Council had significant influence on Australia's war effort.

 United States

-In response to the September 11 attacks, President George W. Bush created a War Cabinet.
+In response to the September 11 attacks, President George W. Bush created a war cabinet.
 They met at Camp David on the weekend of 15 September to shape what became the War on Terrorism.
-The membership was mostly, but not entirely, identical to that of the United States National Security Council.
+The membership was mostly, but not entirely, identical to that of the U.S. National Security Council.